xeraa/vagrant-elastic-stack/readme.md

 This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Beats, and Kibana) with a simple `vagrant up` by using [Vagrant](https://www.vagrantup.com)'s [Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible.html).
 All you need is a working [Vagrant installation](https://www.vagrantup.com/docs/installation/).

+## Configure the Elastic Stack with Ansible

-In addition, with the [Ansible playbooks](https://docs.ansible.com/ansible/playbooks.html) in the *elastic-stack/* folder you can configure the whole system step by step.
+With the [Ansible playbooks](https://docs.ansible.com/ansible/playbooks.html) in the */elastic-stack/* folder you can configure the whole system step by step.
 Just run them in the given order inside the Vagrant box:

 ```
 > vagrant ssh